cycloawaodorin/kgl/README.md

 When `self.numerator.abs==1` and `all` is false, this returns a `Rational` value with least denominator which is converted to `selft.to_f` by `Rational#to_f`.

 When `self.numerator.abs==1` and `all` is true, this returns a pair of `Rational`s with least and greatest denominator which are converted to `self.to_f` by `Rational#to_f`.

-Returns aprroximately same as `org` `Rational` value with smaller denominator.
-This method search for changing numerator and denominator of `self` by within `1<<dig`.
-`depth` is the maximum recursive depth of this method.

 ### `Integer#to_msm(fps=59.94)`
 Returns `"[minutes]:[seconds].[milliseconds]"` which corresponds to `self` frames.